piyalidas10/AI/README.md

 > Ollama is designed to run large language models locally on your machine.
 That’s why we install it in the system — it provides the runtime environment, model management, and API endpoints that your code can connect to.

+## Transformers
+The Transformer is the backbone of an LLM, enabling it to understand long-range context, learn deep semantic relationships using self-attention, and scale efficiently to massive datasets.
+Think of the Transformer as the engine, and the LLM as a very large, very well-trained version of that engine 🚀

 ## Pre-trained LLM vs RAG